-From the 1 April 2014, following the year end, the new LGPS 2014 Scheme came into effect.
-This changed the structure from a defined benefit to a career average revalued earnings scheme and aligns LGPS retirement age with an individual's state pension age.
-The key benefits of the new scheme are outlined below:
+The Pension Scheme as applying during the financial year 2014/15 was a defined benefit career average revalued earnings scheme which aligns LGPS retirement age with an individual's state pension age.
+The key benefits of the scheme are outlined below:

-- Pension benefits based on a 1/49th accrual basis for each year of pensionable service with benefits calculated on the career average pay revalued annually in line with inflation. - Pre-2014 benefits guaranteed with a final salary link for any benefits earnt prior to 1 April 2014. - Option to pay 50% of the contribution rate to accrue 50% of the benefits. - Option to convert some pension to lump sum on retirement on a 1:12 ratio. - Life assurance cover 3x member final pay applicable from the day of joining scheme. - Pensions for dependents:- spouses, civil partners and eligible co-habiting partners and eligible children. - An entitlement to have pension paid early on medical grounds. - Pensions increase annually in line with the cost of living.
+- Pension benefits based on a 1/49th accrual basis for each year of pensionable service with benefits calculated on the career average pay revalued annually in line with inflation. - Pre-2014 benefits guaranteed with a final salary link for any benefits earnt prior to 1 April 2014. - Option to pay 50% of the contribution rate to accrue 50% of the benefits. - Option to convert some pension to lump sum on retirement on a 1:12 ratio. - Life assurance cover 3x member final pay applicable from the day of joining scheme.

+- Pensions for dependents:- spouses, civil partners and eligible co-habiting partners and eligible children. - An entitlement to have pension paid early on medical grounds. - Pensions increase annually in line with the cost of living.